DonRichards/FECT/README.md

 #### Please Note
 If some part of this isn't clear or outside your expertise, move forward to the next part and make a note for the later in-person discussion.
 We aren't expecting you to know everything or be able to complete this in its entirety within the limited time frame.
 Please use your own professional discretion when deciding what parts to focus on. _hint hint_ time management

-Although having a Github repo, or completion of this is not an absolute requirement and won't eliminate you for consideration we urge to to please email us a link to your repo a least 24 hours prior to your in-person interview.
+Although ing a Github repo, or completion of this is not an absolute requirement and won't eliminate you for consideration we urge to to please email us a link to your repo a least 24 hours prior to your in-person interview.